Get Ed

-Get Ed is a computer-animated television series about a genetically engineered teenage delivery boy who fights industrial crime in Progress City.
+Get Ed is an animated television series about a genetically engineered teenage delivery boy who fights industrial crime in Progress City.

 The show aired as a part of the Jetix programming block on the United States cable television network Toon Disney until the channel closed in 2009.
 The series also used to run on ABC Family before the channel switched to a non-animated format.
-Reruns aired on Toon Disney's successor, Disney XD in 2009.
+Reruns aired in 2009 on Toon Disney's successor, Disney XD.
 It was the second original show produced for the Jetix block and for the Jetix channels worldwide, where the show aired in 2005.

 Plot

 In the series, Ed is an "electro-genetically" enhanced teen who works for Dojo Deliveries, a courier service, in the futuristic Progress City.
 Ed uses his cyber sleuthing skills to thwart identity theft and other information-based crimes.
-He and his courier pals Burn, Deets, Fizz, and Loogie (accompanied by his puppet Dr. Pinch), along with their friend and mentor Ol’ Skool, must battle the ultimate evil – Simon Bedlam, an industrialist who has taken over a significant portion of Progress City, employing stealing from, data mining, or outright destroying his competitors.
+He and his courier pals Burn, Deets, Fizz, and Loogie (accompanied by his puppet Dr. Pinch), along with their friend and mentor Ol’ Skool, must battle the ultimate evil – Mr. Bedlam, an industrialist who has taken over a significant portion of Progress City, employing stealing from, data mining, or outright destroying his competitors.